Ranoyuziki/Grincheery/README.md

 # Grincheery
-Grincheery by Ranoyuziki(Injector for )
+Grincheery by Ranoyuziki...
+It's my first Injector on C++ for RustClient